soffes/sstoolkit/Readme.markdown

 # TWToolkit

-TWToolkit makes life easy as an iPhone developer.

-*Note:* OAuth features have been abstracted out and moved into [TWOAuthKit][].
+TWToolkit makes life easier.
+It is made up of various view controllers, views, and categories that we use at [Tasteful Works][] for our apps.
+Feel free to fork the repo and help us make it better.

 ## Classes

 ### View Controllers

 * [TWPickerViewController][] - easily create picker view controllers like the Settings app
+* [TWMessagesViewController][] - simple message UI like the built-in SMS app

 ### Views

 * [TWHUDView][] - simple heads-up display
 * [TWLoadingView][] - flexible loading view
 * [TWGradientView][] - easily create gradients
-* [TWRemoteImageView][] - remote images made easy

-### Table View Cells

-* [TWSwitchTableViewCell][] - cell with a switch

 ### Categories

-Several categories are included in TWToolkit used throughout TWToolkit.
+[Several categories](http://github.com/tastefulworks/twtoolkit/blob/master/TWToolkit/TWCategories.h) are included and used throughout TWToolkit.

 ## Adding TWToolkit to your project

 1. Run the following command to add the submodule.
 Be sure you have been added to the project on GitHub.

-        git submodule add git@github.com:tastefulworks/twtoolkit.git Frameworks/TWToolkit
+        git submodule add git://github.com/tastefulworks/twtoolkit.git Frameworks/TWToolkit

 2. In Finder, navigate to the `Frameworks/TWToolkit` folder and drag the `xcodeproj` file into the `Frameworks` folder in your Xcode project.